Le deuxième souffle (1966 film): Release

 The film was released in Paris on 2 November 1966.
 It took in 647,857 admissions in Paris, and 1,912,749 admissions in France as a whole, which made it Melville's highest grossing film in France to that point (by the end of his career, it was his fourth-highest grossing film).

 Remake

 A remake of Le deuxième souffle directed by Alain Corneau and starring Daniel Auteuil, Michel Blanc, and Jacques Dutronc, was released in 2007.

+Has been shown on the Turner Classic Movies show 'Noir Alley' with Eddie Muller.
+Assistance from 'TCM Imports' host Alicia Malone.